Kelowna Integrated Water Supply Plan

 “The conclusion of the Value Planning Study marks a significant milestone for an exercise that began in 2010 to determine how best to proceed with the delivery of both domestic and agricultural water in Kelowna.”
 Peter Fassbender, Minister of Community, Sport and Cultural Development.

-The 2017 Kelowna Integrated Water Supply Plan, implemented over time, would see drinking water drawn from two main sources; Mission Creek when water quality is good and from Okanagan Lake during the remainder of the year.
-This significantly reduces the cost of pumping water from the lake for the majority of the year.
-Existing wells and other creeks would also be utilized as supplemental water sources helping to defer advanced treatment.
-The use of two main water sources greatly reduces the costs of advanced treatment when required by limiting the number of water sources requiring treatment.
+The 2017 Kelowna Integrated Water Supply Plan, implemented over time, would see drinking water drawn from two main sources: Mission Creek (when water quality is good) and Okanagan Lake (during the remainder of the year).
+This significantly reduces the cost of pumping water from the lake for most of the year.
+Existing wells and other creeks would also be utilized as supplemental water sources, helping to defer advanced treatment.
+The use of two main water sources greatly reduces the costs of advanced treatment by limiting the number of water sources requiring treatment.

 “Climate change is the biggest unknown when it comes to confidently planning water supply for Kelowna.
 The best preparation for an uncertain future, is to integrate the systems to create resilient and robust networks for both domestic and agricultural water."
 John Robinson, Team Lead, Strategic Value Solutions

-The five major purveyors are: the City of Kelowna Water Utility, Glenmore Ellison Improvement District (GEID), Black Mountain Irrigation District (BMID), Rutland Waterworks District (RWW) and South East Kelowna Irrigation District (SEKID).
-The City of Kelowna Water Utility supplies 51% of Kelowna’s citizens with drinking water; BMID supplies 17% of citizens with water, RWW supplies 11% of citizens, GEID supplies 12% of citizens and SEKID 5% of citizens.
+The four major providers are: the City Water Utility, Glenmore Ellison Improvement District (GEID), Black Mountain Irrigation District (BMID), and Rutland Waterworks District (RWW).
+The City Water Utility supplies 56 per cent of Kelowna’s citizens with drinking water; BMID supplies 17 per cent of citizens with water, RWW supplies 11 per cent of citizens, GEID supplies 12 per cent of citizens.